Bangsar: Food

 Typically Malaysian, Bangsar has a wide array of cuisine.
-Indian Muslim Mamak stalls, south Indian banana leaf restaurants and Malay warungs are easily found; among the best is Yusof Tomyam and Anuar Kari Kepala Ikan.
-They are usually cheap, although prices in Bangsar are higher than average.
-Restoran Mahbub (known before as Restoran Sharifah), operating since 1974 in Lucky Garden, is famous for its Nasi Briyani Ayam Madu (Honey Chicken Briyani) and a wide array of dishes to accompany the nasi lemak that they serve.
-Devi's Corner, located at Jalan Telawi 2, is famous for authentic Indian banana leaf rice at affordable prices.
+Indian Muslim Mamak stalls, south Indian banana leaf restaurants and Malay warungs are easily found.
 Roadside hawkers usually open in the evenings and close late at night.
 There are many 24-hour Mamak and banana leaf restaurants.
-It is typically acceptable to patronise these joints and order only drinks, except during busy hours.
-Meanwhile, Chinese kopitiam and seafood restaurants are a little harder to find outside Lucky Garden.
+Meanwhile, Chinese kopitiam and seafood restaurants are a little harder to find.

 There is also a hawker centre in Bangsar Baru, sometimes referred to as Bangsar Mamak, at the former Jolly Green Giant.
 Roadside stalls serving drinks, local cakes, burgers, hot dogs and cut fruit are found on many street corners.
 Ice cream, pastry, satay, rojak and milk is also sold on motorcycles and vans.

-Mutiara Bangsar Tower located at Jalan Liku is another one of the most popular place in Bangsar, at 2nd floor food court, there are several Malay foodstalls like Nasi Beringin, Lontong Mak Cik, Telur Yoges and Meehun Sup Makcik Misai.
+Mutiara Bangsar Tower located at Jalan Liku is another one of the most popular place in Bangsar, at 2nd floor food court, there are several Malay foodstalls.

 The Telawi area in Bangsar Baru is sometimes known as "the strip".
 It has often been compared to Singapore's Holland Village.
 "The strip" can be skirted on foot in about 15 minutes.
 A large pasar malam, or night market, each Sunday lends the Bangsar Baru a colourful flavour.
 There is also a daily wet market in Lucky Garden.
 Another lesser-known pasar malam is held in Bukit Bangsar on Wednesdays.

-Recent additions include One Bangsar (a string of new restaurants in Jalan Ara, a hillside street near the Telawi area), Bangsar Village and a remodelled Bangsar Shopping Centre.